Dzenly/tia/readme.md

 ----------------------------------

 ## Known issues and bugs

+* WebStorm often kill detached child process when it stops debugging.
+  So --use-remote-driver TIA option sometimes does not leave chromedriver running.

 * Browser profiles do not save on Windows after browser closing.
   I.e. you can use predefined profiles, but it will not be updated after selenium tests.